Formal steps for beginning your doctorate

 Admission as an international doctoral candidate at Heidelberg University

-After you have received the letter of admission (Annahme als Doktorand) from your faculty, you can apply for admission to the university and then enroll as a doctoral candidate.
-This is a two-step process.
+After you have received the letter of admission (Annahme als Doktorand) from your faculty, you must complete two more steps - you must apply for admission to the university and then enroll as a doctoral candidate.
 Enrollment is mandatory for doctoral candidates who were admitted to their faculty after April 1, 2018.
 See further information about this under the next tab "General Infos about Enrollment".
 Doctoral candidates have to pay a semester fee.

 Admission is possible during the following periods:

 - from the beginning of December to mid-June for the summer semester,

-- from the beginning of May to mid-October for the winter semester.
+- from the beginning of May to mid-December for the winter semester.

 In some cases, it is possible for international doctoral candidates to apply outside of the above time periods.